 The Economist also does not shy away from using soccer as a metaphor for China writ large:

-Solving the riddle of why Chinese football is so awful becomes, then, a subversive inquiry.
-It involves unravelling much of what might be wrong with China and its politics.
+Solving the riddle of why Chinese football is so awful involves unravelling much of what might be wrong with China and its politics.
 Every Chinese citizen who cares about football participates in this subversion, each with some theory—blaming the schools, the scarcity of pitches, the state’s emphasis on individual over team sport, its ruthless treatment of athletes, the one-child policy, bribery and the corrosive influence of gambling.
 Most lead back to the same conclusion: the root cause is the system.

-It sees the soccer problem as stemming from a top-down system that is good for individual sports, but not team sports:
+The Economist sees China’s soccer problem as stemming from a top-down system that is good for individual sports, but not team sports:

-I do not know enough about either soccer or Chinese soccer to engage in any real analysis here, but it certainly does seem like a good area for discussion.
+I do not know enough about soccer or Chinese soccer to engage in real analysis here, but it certainly does seem like a good area for discussion.